collinkoldoff-KF/getClosestAircraft/README.md

 ### INSTALLATION

-Run the getClosestAircraft.py file once, then input your coordinates into coords.py.
+Run the getClosestAircraft.py file once, then input your coordinates and preferences into coords.py.
 Flightradar24 uses 4 decimal places, so we reccomend that as well.

 ### DETAILS

-The program will scan for aircraft within 5 degrees of latitude and longitude of your location, and return details about the closest one.
+The program will scan for aircraft within a configurable degree range* of latitude and longitude of your location, and return details about the closest one.
+* ±1° by default

 ### FUTURE